James Hart. The Early Years.

 On the 27th of December,1967 Mr.Hart appeared on the popular BBC children’s show ‘Vision On’.
 The theme of that show was animals and Mr.Hart was shown modeling a shire horse.

-The model below was auctioned on-line and looks to be a very early piece.
+The model below was auctioned on-line and is a very early piece.

 3 thoughts on “James Hart.
 The Early Years.”